 We are far from the media, supermarkets, overconsumption, and stress of the cities.

-On Karaka, we create, tinker, move, party… we live.
+On the boat, we create, tinker, move around, and party… we live.

-I think we need each other to grow and discover ourselves.
+We need each other to grow and discover ourselves.
 By meeting different people, we can find what suits us, what we would like to try, and what we are capable of doing.